windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

   | Samsung 980                               | Samsung Pablo                          | DRAMLESS+HMB                     |
   | Crucial P5                                | Micron in house                        | EOL                              |

-## High end NVME drives EXPECTED PRICE:[$130-160 1TB][$250-$300 2tb]
+## High end NVME drives EXPECTED PRICE: [$130-160 1TB] [$250-$300 2tb]

-### For high intensivity workstation/productivity applications, acceptable for HEDT/Pro-sumer applications, or an excuse to spend money.
+### For high intensivity workstation/productivity applications, acceptable for HEDT/Pro-sumer applications.
+Also works as an excuse to spend money.

 NOTE: Phison E16 based drives are essentially burst performance optimized E12 drives with PCIE 4.0 support, should not be bought unless they undercut above drives in same category, they are not recommended for applications which depend on sustained workload for performance.